```html

 What is integrated and how?

-Authentication and automation
+Authentication

-When integration is taken into use, it will first ask user to enter Visma.net credentials.
-This user must have Visma.net Financials Administrator and Visma.net Financials User role given in Visma.net Admin in order to connect successfully.
+When integration is taken into use, it will first ask the user to enter Visma.net credentials.
+The user must have Visma.net Financials Administrator rights and Visma.net Financials User role defined in Visma.net Admin in order to connect successfully.
+The authentication token is stored for a hidden system user who will be used in all future transactions.

-In addition, the organization needs to be under the same company (license) in Visma.net Admin.
-If they belong to two different companies (licences), you must contact your local business unit to get them connected.
+Severa organization and Visma.net company can be connected only if they have the same organization number.
+Additionally, the organization must be under the same company (license) in Visma.net Admin.
+If the organizations belong to two different companies (licenses), you must contact your local business unit to combine the data.

 Product register

-• Products: Non-stock Item, Service Item
+• Products: Non-stock item, service items

-• Work types: Labor Item
+• Work types: labor items

-• Travel expenses: Expense Item
+• Travel expenses: expense items

 Customers